xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 ### QSFP28 ports

-All these 8 or 4 ports (on base and scale respectively), are directly connected to NPU.
+All these fixed 8 or 4 ports (on base and scale respectively), are directly connected to NPU.

 ### EOBC and EPC internal networks